artefactory/choice-learn/docs/paper/paper.md

 ---
 title: '`Choice-Learn`: Large-scale choice modeling for operational contexts through the lens of machine learning'

-# Idea to introduce: ML&Classical, toolbox
-# A Python Toolbox for generic and custom choice modelling ?
 tags:
   - Python
   - choice